Archaeological Sites in Mexico City: 9 Ruins

 1. Cerro de la Estrella

 I want to start with Cerro de la Estrella (Star Hill), the only archaeological site southeast of Mexico City.
+You can explore Mexico City tours on Viator.

 In this place, the ceremony of the “New Fire” was celebrated, which was of great importance for Mesoamerican societies.